OnVideo.org - Home Video Releases - DVDs, Blu-ray - April

 April 13

 Crazy on the Outside (2010) Dir.: Tim Allen; Stars Tim Allen, Kelsey Grammer, Sigourney Weaver, Ray Liotta, Jeanne Tripplehorn, J.K.
 Simmons, Julie Bowen.
 When Tommy (Allen) gets released from prison for taking the rap for his best friend, he discovers life on the outside is even crazier than it was behind bars: His eccentric sister won't get off his back, his sexy ex-girlfriend won't leave him alone, and his former partner in crime won't take no for an answer.
-Extras: Also available on Blu-ray Disc.
+Also available on Blu-ray Disc.
 (Fox).

 Dallas: The Complete Thirteenth Season (1989-90) Three-disc set with 27 episodes, $39.98.
 (Warner).